armin-reichert/pacman-javafx/README.md

 ## How to build

-Prerequisites: You need to have [JDK 25](https://www.oracle.com/java/technologies/downloads/#java25) and [Git](https://github.com/git-guides/install-git) installed on your computer.
+Prerequisites: You need to have [Git](https://github.com/git-guides/install-git) installed on your computer.

 - `git clone https://github.com/armin-reichert/pacman-javafx.git`
 - `cd pacman-javafx`